SamuelJEAlves/web-scraper/README.md

 # web-scraper
-Search for articles on a qualified basis using the selenium library.
+Search for articles on a qualified basis using the Selenium library.